kevinolega/callcentertrainingtips/assets/pages/magnet-hired.md

 So you know what to do.

-Because 90% of your training batch won't get regularized or stay with the company after one year.
+90% of your training batch won't get regularized or stay with the company after one year.

 Out of almost thirty in our batch, only three of us were left working in the company after a year.